 Reporting Suspected Side Effects

-As no medicine, including vaccines, is without side effects, the Health Products Regulatory Authority (HPRA) encourages reporting of any suspected adverse reactions following immunisation with Gardasil as they provide information on the ongoing national experience of use.
-All reports received by the HPRA are reviewed and followed up as necessary to ensure all relevant information is available, prior to anonymised onward reporting to relevant stakeholders, as per legislative requirements, including the European Medicines Agency (EMA), the World Health Organisation (WHO) and the relevant Marketing Authorisation Holder (MAH) i.e. license holder for the medicine in question.
-At EU level, regulators continuously monitor cumulative reporting experience as part of the on-going assessment of the safety of medicines/vaccines.
+As no medicine, including vaccines, is without side effects, the Health Products Regulatory Authority (HPRA) encourages reporting of any suspected adverse reactions following immunisation with the HPV vaccines, as these reports provide information on the ongoing national experience of use.
+All reports received by the HPRA are reviewed and followed up as necessary to ensure all relevant information is available, prior to anonymised onward reporting to relevant stakeholders, as per legislative requirements, including the European Medicines Agency (EMA), the World Health Organisation (WHO) and the relevant Marketing Authorisation Holder (MAH; i.e. license holder for the medicine in question).
+At EU level, regulators continuously monitor cumulative reporting experience as part of the ongoing assessment of the safety of medicines/vaccines.

 Members of the public